Ralph D. Cornell

-Ralph Dalton Cornell (January 11, 1890 – April 6, 1972) was an American landscape architect from Los Angeles, California.
+Ralph Dalton Cornell (January 11, 1890 – April 6, 1972) was an American landscape architect based in Los Angeles, California.
+He is best known for his long-term impact on the landscapes of Pomona College, University of Hawaii Honolulu, and the University of California Los Angeles as well as his early use of native California plants.

 Biography

 Early life

 Ralph Dalton Cornell was born on January 11, 1890, in Holdrege, Nebraska.
-He moved to California with his family in 1908.
+He moved to Long Beach, California with his family in 1908.
 He graduated from Pomona College in 1914 and received an M.L.A. from Harvard University in 1917.
 During World War I, he served in the United States Army.